Gamification & Game Based Learning

 Progress clearly communicated

-Embeds learning and practice into the game mechanic
+Embeds learning and practice into the game mechanic and is aligned to specific learning objectives

 Elements may be embedded in games and a learning platform